CloudCannon/Academy/_posts/2017-02-07-simple-navigation.md

 ~~~
 {% endraw %}

-Then we can add CSS to `style.css` to make the active link yellow.
+Then we can add CSS to `style.css` to make the active link yellow:

 {% raw %}
 ~~~css